clementlab/CRISPRessoSea/README.md

                         Gene annotations file - a tab-separated .bed file with gene annotations with columns "chr" or "chrom", "start" or "txstart", and "end" or "txend" as well as "name" (default: None)
   -x GENOME_FILE, --genome_file GENOME_FILE
                         Bowtie2-indexed genome file - files ending in and .bt2 must be present in the same folder. (default: None)
+  -r REGION_FILE, --region_file REGION_FILE
+                        Region file - a tab-separated .bed file with regions to analyze with columns for 'chr', 'start', and 'end'.
+If not provided, regions will be inferred by read alignment. (default: None)
   -p N_PROCESSES, --n_processes N_PROCESSES
                         Number of processes to use.
 Set to "max" to use all available processors. (default: 8) --crispresso_quantification_window_center CRISPRESSO_QUANTIFICATION_WINDOW_CENTER
                         Center of quantification window to use within respect to the 3' end of the provided sgRNA sequence.
 Remember that the sgRNA sequence must be entered without the PAM.
 For cleaving nucleases, this is the predicted cleavage position.
 The default is -3 and is suitable for the Cas9 system.
 For alternate nucleases, other cleavage offsets may be appropriate, for example, if using Cpf1 this parameter would be set to 1.
-For base editors, this could be set to -17 to only include mutations near the 5' end of the sgRNA.
+For base editors, this could be set to -17 to only include mutations near the 5' end of the sgRNA. (default: -3)
-                        (default: -3)
   --crispresso_quantification_window_size CRISPRESSO_QUANTIFICATION_WINDOW_SIZE
                         Size (in bp) of the quantification window extending from the position specified by the '--cleavage_offset' or '--quantification_window_center' parameter in relation to the provided guide RNA sequence(s) (--sgRNA).
 Mutations within this number of bp from the quantification window center are used in classifying reads as modified or unmodified.
 A value of 0 disables this window and indels in the entire amplicon are considered.
-Default is 1, 1bp on each side of the cleavage position for a total length of 2bp.
+Default is 1, 1bp on each side of the cleavage position for a total length of 2bp. (default: 1)
-                        (default: 1)
   --crispresso_base_editor_output
                         Outputs plots and tables to aid in analysis of base editor studies. (default: False) --crispresso_default_min_aln_score CRISPRESSO_DEFAULT_MIN_ALN_SCORE
                         Default minimum homology score for a read to align to a reference amplicon. (default: 60) --crispresso_plot_window_size CRISPRESSO_PLOT_WINDOW_SIZE
                         Defines the size of the window extending from the quantification window center to plot.
-Nucleotides within plot_window_size of the quantification_window_center for each guide are plotted. (default: 20)
+Nucleotides within plot_window_size of the quantification_window_center for each guide are plotted.
+                        (default: 20)
   --allow_unplaced_chrs
                         Allow regions on unplaced chromosomes (chrUn, random, etc).
 By default, regions on these chromosomes are excluded.
 If set, regions on these chromosomes will be included. (default: False)
   --plot_only_complete_targets